neurohackademy/nh2020-jupyterhub/book/work-log.md

 We could also write data to object storage and grab it from there or similar, but I think for now, a reliable idea is to let the new nodes mount NSF data and copy it to a local path which is exposed to users using a hostPath.

+#### A meta Helm chart mostly depending on other charts

+It can often make life easier to have a single Helm chart that depends on other helm charts so one can add some kubernetes resources if needed and configure it with values as well.